This post may contain affiliate links. Please see our disclosure policy.

 Yield Notes

 This recipe yields about 6 cups of syrup, which fills 3 pints or 6 half pints.
-According to the Ball Complete Book, you’ll need about 2½ cups of blackberries per cup of juice, so plan on roughly 10 cups of berries for this batch.
+Plan on roughly 10 cups of blackberries for a batch, which cooks down to about 4 cups of juice and combines with 4 cups of sugar.

 Yield can vary depending on the ripeness and variety of your berries.
 Wild blackberries tend to be more flavorful but may yield slightly less juice than larger cultivated varieties.